rexresearch

 impregnation method with aqueous solution of nitrates as metal

-and then calcined at 500[deg.]
-C. in air for 4 hours in order to
+C. and then calcined at 500[deg.]
+C. in air for 4 hours in order

-50% H2/N2 for 2 hours.
-The nickel metal loading of catalyst was 9
+of 50% H2/N2 for 2 hours.
+The nickel metal loading of catalyst

 [0079] Catalytic performance

-fixed-bed reactor made of quartz tube under atmospheric pressure.
+vertical fixed-bed reactor made of quartz tube under atmospheric

+pressure.
 0.2 g catalyst was placed in the quartz tube.
-A thermocouple was
+A

-placed in the tube with one end touching on the catalyst in order
+thermocouple was placed in the tube with one end touching on the

-to measure the bed temperature.
-The mixture of reactants of
+catalyst in order to measure the bed temperature.
+The mixture of

-methane and carbon dioxide with ratio of 1:1 was fed into the
+reactants of methane and carbon dioxide with ratio of 1:1 was

-analyses of reactant/product mixtures were carried out using an
+ml/gh).
+The analyses of reactant/product mixtures were carried

-on-line gas chromatograph (Shimadzu-17A) equipped with a thermal
+out using an on-line gas chromatograph (Shimadzu-17A) equipped

 [0081] Surface area and pore size of supports and catalysts

-were studied by nitrogen adsorption, and the results are listed in
+catalysts were studied by nitrogen adsorption, and the results

-Table 10.
-The pillaring process greatly increases the surface area
+are listed in Table 10.
+The pillaring process greatly increases

-are mesoporous and have higher surface areas than [gamma]-Al2O3,
+these supports are mesoporous and have higher surface areas than

-of the prior art.
-The surface area order of supports is
+[gamma]-Al2O3, of the prior art.
+The surface area order of

 Zr-Laponite(8)>Zr-Laponite(12)>Zr-Laponite(4)>Zr-Laponite(0).

-area of catalyst treated at 500[deg.]
-C. is higher than at
+surface area of catalyst treated at 500[deg.]
+C. is higher than

-600[deg.]
-C. It is also seen that the surface area of catalysts is
+at 600[deg.]
+C. It is also seen that the surface area of

-generally reduced for those with high porous structure.
+catalysts is generally reduced for those with high porous

 TABLE 10